Nut (string instrument): Etymology

 The word may have come from the German Nut (pronounced "noot"), meaning groove or slot.
-The nut, however, is called a de:Sattel ("saddle"; also Obersattel) in German, whereas the part of a guitar known as the saddle in English, the surface of the bridge on which the strings rest, is called a de:Stegeinlage or Steg, in German.
-In French, the nut is known as a :fr:sillet, which, like German, can also translate to mean saddle.
+The nut, however, is called a Sattel ("saddle"; also Obersattel) in German, whereas the part of a guitar known as the saddle in English, the surface of the bridge on which the strings rest, is called a Stegeinlage or Steg, in German.
+In French, the nut is known as a sillet, which, like German, can also translate to mean saddle.
 The Italian term, capo tasto (or capotasto; "head of fretboard"), is the origin of the capo.

 Variations

 Not all string instruments have nuts as described.
 The nuts on some instruments are notched deeply enough that they are just string spacers.
 These instruments use a zero fret—a fret at the beginning of the scale where a normal nut would be that provides the correct string clearance.
 The zero fret is often found on less expensive instruments, as it is easier to set up an instrument this way.
 However, a zero fret also makes the sound of the open string similar to fretted notes.
 A conventional nut can make open strings sound slightly different—and for this reason some high-end instruments use a zero fret.

 String slots in a nut without a zero fret must be cut to the proper depth to make string height correct.
 Strings that are too low at the nut can buzz against the frets, and too high throws off intonation of fretted notes.

+An intonation error occurs when the frequency of the note produced at a given fret does not match the intended frequency, such as with equal temperament for a guitar.
+This happens because the string is stretched slightly as it is pressed down to the fret.
+The stretching increases the tension, which increases the frequency.
+Since some distance is required for the string above the frets (called the "action") in order to prevent the string from rattling on the fret as it vibrates, these errors are inherent in the system.
+This is especially evident on the first few frets of a guitar.
+Many guitar players notice how 'open position' chords (Such as E, A, C, D and G) never sound in tune with each other.
+It is common to attempt to compensate for these errors by moving the saddle a small distance beyond the scale length, so that the frequency when the string is pressed to the fret is closer to the target frequency.
+This helps, but moving just the saddle can never fully compensate for the stretching, leaving an error of about five cents on the first fret.